Am I Underinsured? How to Tell If You Have Enough Car Insurance

 How do I know if I'm underinsured for car insurance?
 The clearest signs are carrying only state minimum limits, having liability coverage lower than your net worth, lacking UM/UIM coverage, and never having reviewed your policy after major life changes.
 If a serious accident would leave you personally on the hook for costs beyond your policy limits — covering medical bills, lawsuits, or property damage — you are likely underinsured.
 Run through the net worth calculation above to get a concrete number to compare against your current limits.
 Consult a licensed insurance agent if you're unsure.

 What happens if I'm at fault in an accident and I'm underinsured?
 Once your liability limits are exhausted, you become personally responsible for any remaining damages.
 This means creditors or injured parties can pursue your savings, home equity, wages, and other assets through a civil lawsuit.
 In worst-case scenarios, being seriously underinsured can lead to wage garnishment, liens on property, or even bankruptcy.
-This is why matching your coverage to your actual net worth is so important.
+This is why matching your coverage to your actual net worth is so important — learn more about choosing car insurance liability limits to protect yourself.

 Are state minimum car insurance limits ever enough?
 Rarely.
 State minimums represent the legal floor to drive on public roads — they were largely set decades ago and haven't kept pace with today's medical costs, vehicle prices, or lawsuit awards.
-Even recently updated minimums (such as California's 2025 increases to 30/60/15) can be exhausted by a single trip to the emergency room.
+Even recently updated minimums — such as California's 2025 increase to 30/60/15, North Carolina's July 2025 increase to 50/100/50, Massachusetts's July 2025 update, and New Jersey's 2026 update to 35/70/25 — can be exhausted by a single emergency room visit.
 Most financial experts recommend a minimum of 100/300/100 liability coverage for the average driver.
+Learn more about underinsured motorist coverage and why minimums leave you at risk.

 What is the 10% rule for collision and comprehensive coverage?
 The 10% rule is a simple guideline: if your annual premium for collision and comprehensive coverage exceeds 10% of your vehicle's current market value, it may not be worth carrying.
-For example, if your car is worth $4,000 and you're paying $500/year for collision and comprehensive, you're approaching the break-even point where dropping to liability-only car insurance could make financial sense — especially if you have savings to cover a replacement.
+For example, if your car is worth $4,000 and you're paying $500/year for collision and comprehensive, you're at the break-even point where dropping to liability-only car insurance could make financial sense — especially if you have savings to cover a replacement vehicle.
+Always factor in your ability to self-insure before making this call.

 Compare Car Insurance Rates in Ohio